cjus/node-neo4j-presentation/presentation/teleprompt.md

 Dijkstra's algorithm, employed in computer game AI, is used for finding routes with the help of a weighted graph.

-Turning our attention to [nature] ^, trees and plants [exhibit] graphs.
+Turning our attention to [nature] ^, trees and plants :also: [exhibit] graphs.

 In a tree, the points where branches [split] into two or more branches can be considered [nodes] and the branches themselves - [links] between nodes.

 The [roots] ^ of a tree are almost identical to the branches as shown here in this plant.

-^ Upon even closer examination the leaves of a tree reveal a [network of passages] which deliver water and nutrients to vibrant leafy greens.
+^ Upon :even: closer examination - the leaves of a tree reveal a [network of passages] which [deliver water] and [nutrients] to vibrant leafy greens.

-If you recall your high school biology class then this image might seem [similar] to our own nervous system and arteries! ^
+If you recall your high school biology class then this image might seem [similar] to :textbook: diagrams illustrating our own nervous system and arteries! ^

 In truth, we need reflect no further than our [thoughts] to realize that the [neurons] ^ in our own brains form a network graph.

 Indeed graphs are everywhere.

 > Wet-ware

-Not only do our own bodies consists of graphs, it turns out that graphs are fundamental to how we actually think!
+Not only do our :own: bodies consists of graphs, it turns out that graphs are fundamental to how we [actually think]!

 Since [infancy], ^ we catalog objects and assign properties to them, we then map objects :to one: another based on their relationship.

-This process continues well into our adult lives.
+This process continues well into [our] adult lives.

 ^ Think about any complex topic you've had to learn.